Freshdesk webhooks: A strategic overview for support teams

 Common ways people use Freshdesk webhooks

-Webhooks are at their best when you need to do simple, one-way data pushes.
-They can be a decent starting point for automating basic tasks and getting your different systems to talk to each other.
+Webhooks are at their best when you need to do efficient, one-way data pushes.
+They are a solid starting point for automating basic tasks and getting your different systems to talk to each other.
 Here are a few of the most common ways teams put them to work.

 • Real-time notifications: You can set up a webhook to automatically ping a channel in Slack or Microsoft Teams whenever a high-priority ticket comes in from a VIP customer.
 This keeps the right people in the loop without them having to constantly check the Freshdesk queue.